-Looking for safe ways to explore the outdoors this summer with your family?
+Looking for new ways to explore the outdoors this summer with your family?
 Many families have set their sights on RV road trips which provide all-in-one transportation and lodging.
 If you have an RV or are considering buying one, here are some helpful tips to make sure your insurance needs are fully covered.

 Recreational vehicle, most recognized by the abbreviation- RV, is a class of vehicles: motorhomes, camper vans, and bus conversions, organized by classes: Class A, B, and C. This post is all about insurance coverage for recreational vehicles, because RV’s need insurance coverage.